 Members of the Chinese race had entirely different views on nudity.
 The upper class believed nudity to be something that only peasants would practice.
 Their art reflects no nudity because they believed it to be highly immoral.

 The Chinese views of nakedness as a sin extended as far as to consider the paintings of the Christian saints as immoral because they were depicted in loose, flowing robes.

 The Chinese upper class woman could not even disrobe in front of her doctor.
 Each upper class Chinese woman carried a tiny statue made of either alabaster or ivory and used the statue to point to the area of the body that was giving her a problem.

 Nudity During The Middle Ages

 After the abandonment of the Olympics and the fall of the Roman Empire, the Christian Reformation spread throughout Europe and nudity came to be considered a sin.
-It was at this time that the Middle Ages occurred which fluctuated on how nudity and nudism was viewed.
-In the beginning of the Middle Ages, society was dominated by priests who had restrictive views towards nudity, women, and sexuality.
+It was at this time that the Middle Ages occurred which fluctuated on how nudity was viewed.
+In the beginning of the Middle Ages, society was dominated by priests who had restrictive views towards nudity, women and sexuality.

-It was to no avail for nudists to try to explain that nakedness had nothing to do with eroticism or sexuality.
-This view held for quite awhile, then in the middle of the Middle Ages, attitudes became more open.
-This was the time of the Renaissance where troubadours, chivalry, and an admiration for women and art became noted.
+It was to no avail for people to try to explain that nakedness had nothing to do with eroticism or sexuality.
+This view held for quite awhile.
+Then, in the middle of the Middle Ages, attitudes towards nudity became more open.
+This was the time of the Renaissance, when troubadours, chivalry, and an admiration for women and art became noted.